Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 3. They abandoned the "lift and shift" approach and are rebuilding applications for the cloud: using automatic scaling, IaC, DevSecOps and A/B testing in separate environments.

-4. The result: flexibility when policies change, transparent costs and higher reliability.
+4. The result is flexibility when policies change, transparent costs, and improved reliability.

 Manufacturing